Test

 Life with two sisters, a mother and a very loving grandmother for a continuous six months per custody cycle transformed his core views on male and female behaviours with his intelligent, creative and sharp alertness to wit, clever personal performances from either gender enriching his curiosity and wonderment at the world around his slim body and average height every day; a bright boy with two intricate hazel eyes and long black natural Marcel hair set free to roam.

 His father was not affectionate, but rather a rancid-smelling and violent alcoholic disciplinarian whose male presence seemed to upset the half of Lucius sympathetic to others' troubles, to an impulsiveness and imagination sometimes lacking when he entered the second half of the year with his father.
 It was his father who made the most shocking discovery of Lucius's adeptness at using chess as a social opener to the seduction of both his classmates Carlos and Violetta.
-Never did the family expect an obvious bisexuality in a young boy of thirteen.
+Never did the family expect an obvious bisexuality in a young boy of eighteen.
 His Mother asked “Where did I go wrong?” as most parents do after the shock and disgust.
 His father drove him to a cliff, where he made Lucius swear he was not what he called a deviant, a pervert.
 The shame on his family… His father's anguish at first turned into pure anger and then hatred.
 Lucius took a serious beating and was taken home to heal at his mother's place.
 Carlotta and Luminita were too young to explain his sexual predilections.

-After being expelled and ex-patriated from the country and his family, 16 years of age looked grim to Lucius.
+After being expelled and ex-patriated from the country and his family, 18 years of age looked grim to Lucius.
 Despondent, his mother facilitated living arrangements for him through her colleagues.

 His first land of Exodus was the island of Formentera with his Mother's retired journalist friend, Beatriz.
 I shall let him tell you his stories.